Dhaulagiri Circuit Trek

 Dhaulagiri Circuit Trek is an adventure around the massif Nepal Himalaya range of peaks.
 Dhaulagiri Trekking is known as High Passes Trek and it is the most difficult and Popular Trekking route in Nepal.
 The walk leads from a low warm farm sub-tropical climate to cooler hills and ends at an arctic cold zone.
 Where route leads on off the beaten tracks, seldom ventured by few groups of trekkers and adventurers.

 Dhaulagiri Himalayas is one of the massif range of peaks that extends from Mygdi, Mustang to Dolpo districts.
+The Nepal Himalayas are very popular in the world as Mahalangur.
 Adventure of fewer than two weeks where trekkers can enjoy walking in the sheer mountain wilderness.
 Walking amidst high staggering snow-capped peaks, remorseless fields of ice, and glaciers in the harmony of pristine surroundings.
 Trek begins on leaving the low sub-tropical farm areas, heading uphill to cooler hills.
-Covered in the dense green forest of tall rhododendron, pines, and fir trees with nice summer grazing pastures.
+Covered in a dense green forest of tall rhododendrons, pines, and fir trees with nice summer grazing pastures.

 The adventure leads further north, within a river gorge entering a glaciated valley around the southwest flank of the Dhaulagiri massif.

-A steep haul over the moraine of ice and snow on a faint path to Dhaulagiri base camp.
-Spending an overnight right beneath staggering Mt.
-Dhaulagiri and its massive Ice Fall, as the walk continues crossing French Pass.
+A steep haul over the moraine of ice and snow on a faint path to Dhaulagiri Base Camp.
+Spending an overnight right beneath staggering Mount Dhaulagiri and its massive Ice Fall, as the walk continues crossing French Pass.
 The highest point of the adventure leads to a wide scenic Hidden valley enclosed behind an array of snow peaks.

 Slowly walk takes you over the last Dhampus/ Thapa pass, facing incredible views of Annapurna-I, Nilgiris, and the Dhaulagiri Himalaya range.

 The trail follows downhill into dense tree lines reaching Kaligandaki River valley in Marpha around Lower Mustang.
-A gem of a village with white-washed houses offers lovely guest-house and lodges.
-Famous for delicious apples and its products, a short drive takes you to Jomsom (lower mustang), from Jomsom one Path leads to Upper mustang and Muktinath Another path leads back to Tatopani, Beni, and Pokhara.
-Jomsom is the headquarters town of Mustang district.
+A gem of a village with white-washed houses offers lovely guest houses and lodges.
+Famous for delicious apples and its products, a short drive takes you to Jomsom (Lower Mustang), from Jomsom, one Path leads to Upper Mustang and Muktinath Another path leads back to Tatopani, Beni, and Pokhara.
+Jomsom is the headquarters town of the Mustang district.
 At Jomsom our adventurous walk completes taking a scenic flight to beautiful Pokhara, concluding a wonderful adventure on Dhaulagiri Circuit Trek.

 Accommodation in Dhaulagiri